Men's Cruisers ski reviews 2019

 They're ideal for intermediary to good skiers who want to make progress, or for experienced riders looking for pleasure over performance.

-We pre-tested some of the skis in the Kästle line in January 2018 and decided to include the most promising models in our PROSKILAB test, which took place two months later.
-The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated a lot of enthusiasm among the professional testers.
+We pre-tested some of the skis in the Kästle range in January 2018 and decided to include the most promising models in our PROSKILAB test, which took place two months later.
+The MX84 was among the skis selected and, like its big brother the MX 67 in the Carvers category, generated a lot of enthusiasm among the pro testers.

-The ski perfectly fulfills the criteria of the category.
-PROSKILAB looks...
+The ski perfectly fulfills the criteria of this category.
+PROSKILAB looks for a...
 Read on

 The Nordica Speed Machine 80 FDT is packed with energy.
 According to our testers, it is "a fabulous, responsive, and precise ski," and clearly designed for performance.
 They were particularly impressed by its edge grip, stability, and ability to hold the line.

 At the same time, the ski is quite versatile, which is an important quality in this category.
-It allows the skier to adapt to different terrain, easily transitioning from a carved turn to a skidded turn, and from a short turn to a long turn, depending on the skier’s...
+It allows the skier to adapt to different...
 Read on

 The Pursuit 800 Ti from Rossignol is a very versatile ski.